playframework/playframework/documentation/manual/javaGuide/main/forms/JavaCsrf.md

 Cross Site Request Forgery (CSRF) is a security exploit where an attacker tricks a victims browser into making a request using the victims session.
 Since the session token is sent with every request, if an attacker can coerce the victims browser to make a request on their behalf, the attacker can make requests on the users behalf.

-It is recommended that you familiarise yourself with CSRF, what the attack vectors are, and what the attack vectors or not.
+It is recommended that you familiarise yourself with CSRF, what the attack vectors are, and what the attack vectors are not.
 We recommend starting with [this information from OWASP](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29).

 Simply put, an attacker can coerce a victims browser to make the following types of requests: